Welcome to Baddow Village Surgery

-All Long Term Condition Clinics (asthma, COPD, diabetes) were suspended but moving forward we will be starting to contact patients to call you for review.
-Your review may be carried out remotely as we find new ways of working to safely and effectively continue to care for you.
+All Long Term Condition Clinics (asthma, COPD, diabetes) are continuing.
+The practice will contact you when we can conduct your review.
 You may be contacted via text message, telephone or video.
 We are using an application called Accurx and you may receive a text message with a link to 'florey.accurx.com'.
 Some patients will still require a face to face appointment and it is essential that we minimise unnecessary attendances to the surgery to make it safe for these to take place.

-We will be able to provide other services including smears, contraception services and pessary fittings as the infection rates nationally continue to drop.
+We continue to provide other services including vaccinations, smears, contraception services and pessary fittings in line with national advice.